graceidiare/Power_BI_Virtual_Case_Experience__Task_3/README.md

 ## Data Cleaning;

 As I went through the different tables, I saw that there were very obvious differences between the tables.
 Also, no data dictionary was provided to aid my understanding of what the columns were.
 However, some columns even tables seem irrelevant.
 I dropped all the tables except the Pharm group AG table.
+This was because it contained the necessary data I needed to carry out the tasks

 ![](inconsistentdata.png)